Lando provides a way to easily define nice

 Make sure to install your dependencies

 # Tooling example name: trivial-tooling # Proxy the basics proxy: nginx: - trivial-tooling.lndo.site # Let up a basic LEMP stack services: appserver: type: php:7.1 via: nginx webroot: www # Run composer install after we start our app run: - "cd $LANDO_MOUNT && composer install" # Add in a helper script to showcase some magic below overrides: services: volumes: - $LANDO_APP_ROOT_BIND/word.sh:/helpers/word.sh cli: type: node:6.10 database: type: mariadb portforward: true # This section defines our tooling routes tooling: # Define `lando composer` as a command that runs `composer --ansi @` against # the appserver service.
 Note that @ will be any additional arguments you pass # into `lando composer` # # Example: typing `lando composer install` will run `composer --ansi install` # inside the container. composer: # Run the `lando composer` command against the appserver from the services # section above service: appserver # Give a nice description to describe what this does. # If ommited this will default to "Run COMMAND commands" where COMMAND is # composer in this case description: Run composer commands # Define a specific command to start with inside the container.
-If ommited # this will default to the name you give the service eg composer. # # This can be a string or an array.
-We recommend using an array if you are # passing in additional options that you might want to enforce. cmd: - composer - --ansi # Define `lando php` as a command that runs `php @` against the appserver where # @ is additional input from the user. php: # Run this command against the appserver service: appserver # Run this command as the www-data inside of the container.
-If ommitted this # will default to the LANDO_WEBROOT_USER envvar for the service and then root. # if undefiend.
-You can also pass in user:group. # # Note that the user needs to already exist inside of the container user: www-data # Define `lando mysql` as a command that will drop the user into a mysql shell # inside of the database service mysql: service: database description: Drop into a MySQL shell # Define a tooling command with a stringed command test: service: appserver cmd: composer test description: Run our tests # Define `lando word` that passes through to a script that can handle options. # The script is mounted into our appserver in the service overrides above # # This script doesnt really do anything it's just to demonstrate options declaration # for the lando cli eg if you run `lando word -- --help` you should see some # options. # # Note that you can also specify options for the commands above as well but # generally it makes more sense to just delegate to the options of the command # you are invoking itself # # Note that options get passed into commands no matter what and AS IS.
+If ommited # this will default to the name you give the service eg composer. # # This can be a string or an array if you want to run multiple commands # See "test" below for a multi-command example cmd: composer --ansi # Define `lando php` as a command that runs `php @` against the appserver where # @ is additional input from the user. php: # Run this command against the appserver service: appserver # Run this command as the www-data inside of the container.
+If ommitted this # will default to the LANDO_WEBROOT_USER envvar for the service and then root # if undefiend.
+You can also pass in user:group. # # Note that the user needs to already exist inside of the container user: www-data # Define `lando mysql` as a command that will drop the user into a mysql shell # inside of the database service mysql: service: database description: Drop into a MySQL shell user: root # Define a tooling command with a stringed command test: # Run multiple commands on the same service service: appserver cmd: - echo "we expect the next command to fail" - composer test description: Run all the tests # Define `lando word` that passes through to a script that can handle options. # The script is mounted into our appserver in the service overrides above # # This script doesnt really do anything it's just to demonstrate options declaration # for the lando cli eg if you run `lando word -- --help` you should see some # options. # # Note that you can also specify options for the commands above as well but # generally it makes more sense to just delegate to the options of the command # you are invoking itself # # Note that options get passed into commands no matter what and AS IS.
 They do # not need to be defined explicitly here.
 This is purely to provide helpers # when running `lando CMD -- --help` or to get interactive prompts.
-As an # example try running `lando word -w bird --surprise`. `--surprise` is not defined below but # has a handler in our word.sh. word: service: appserver cmd: /helpers/word.sh options: word: # If you are specifying interactive options, as is the case here, # you will want to set passthrough to true so that interactive answers # get translated into command line args for the script to handle passthrough: true alias: - w describe: Print what the word is interactive: type: input message: What is the word? default: bird weight: 600 # Define `lando npm` so that it also requires the `database` service to be running # in order to work. # # This is useful for complex commands that can act on multiple services eg # a database-import, or drush status check, or pull from a hosting provider # like pantheon npm: service: cli # Add a string or array of services that also need to load up for this # command to function properly needs: - database # Define `lando dynamic` so that it can run on different services based on # the `--service` flag instead of a hardcoded option # # This is useful for complex commands that can act on multiple services eg # a database-import, or drush status check, or pull from a hosting provider # like pantheon dynamic: # Just print the hostname so we know what service we are on cmd: printenv LANDO_SERVICE_NAME # The format :NAME will use the service specified by the NAME flag # You likely will want to specify the option below and set a reasonable # default service: :service # Specify a service option to handle the above options: service: default: appserver alias: - s describe: Run a different service
+As an # example try running `lando word -w bird --surprise`. `--surprise` is not defined below but # has a handler in our word.sh. word: service: appserver cmd: /helpers/word.sh options: word: # If you are specifying interactive options, as is the case here, # you will want to set passthrough to true so that interactive answers # get translated into command line args for the script to handle passthrough: true alias: - w describe: Print what the word is interactive: type: input message: What is the word? default: bird weight: 600 # Define `lando npm` so that it also requires the `database` service to be running # in order to work. # # This is useful for complex commands that can act on multiple services eg # a database-import, or drush status check, or pull from a hosting provider # like pantheon npm: service: cli # Add a string or array of services that also need to load up for this # command to function properly needs: - database # Define `lando dynamic` so that it can run on different services based on # the `--service` flag instead of a hardcoded option # # This is useful for complex commands that can act on multiple services eg # a database-import, or drush status check, or pull from a hosting provider # like pantheon dynamic: # Just print the hostname so we know what service we are on cmd: printenv LANDO_SERVICE_NAME # The format :NAME will use the service specified by the NAME flag # You likely will want to specify the option below and set a reasonable # default service: :service # Specify a service option to handle the above options: service: default: appserver alias: - s describe: Run a different service # Define `lando install` so that it can run on different services on the command # values # # This is useful for complex build steps that need to run on multiple containers, # note that the usual "service" key will only be used as the fallback value for the # service with the key of the command taken precendent. install: # Run our two build steps cmd: - appserver: composer install - cli: yarn install description: Install everything

 You can see the extra commands by running